 Ms. Perez had a significant role on the Volkswagen AG Independent Compliance Monitor & Auditor team that oversaw VW AG’s compliance with Plea Agreement and Consent Decree obligations arising from parallel criminal and civil cases concerning emissions fraud with regard to the company’s diesel-powered cars sold in the United States.
 She led and managed working groups of attorneys, auditors, and consultants in reviewing, auditing and testing aspects of the company’s anti-fraud remedial measures and compliance program improvements.

-Ms. Perez was listed in the 2021 and 2022 editions of Chambers USA: America’s Leading Lawyers for Business in the area of White-Collar Crime and Government Investigations Litigation.
+Ms. Perez was listed in the 2021, 2022 and 2023 editions of Chambers USA: America’s Leading Lawyers for Business in the area of White-Collar Crime and Government Investigations Litigation.
+She was recognized by The Best Lawyers in America® in 2023 and 2024 for White Collar Criminal Defense.
 In 2020 and the eight years immediately preceding, Super Lawyers magazine recognized Ms. Perez as a "Georgia Rising Star" in the area of White Collar Criminal Defense.
+The Daily Report recognized Ms. Perez as "Best Mentor" during its annual Southeastern Legal Awards in 2023.
 She was named one of the “American Bar Association Business Law Section Women Business and Commercial Advocates” in 2022 for standing out in the legal community and setting a path for other women lawyers to follow by.
 Ms. Perez was named to American Lawyer Daily Report’s second annual list of Georgia Trailblazers in 2020.
 The Atlanta Business Chronicle selected Ms. Perez as one of the 2018 "Women Who Mean Business" honorees, while Atlanta Magazine recognized Ms. Perez as one of the 2018 "Women Making a Mark."
 The Hispanic National Bar Association selected Ms. Perez as a 2017 "Top Lawyers Under 40.”
 She was also named one of Georgia Trend's "40 Under 40" for 2017.
 The Daily Report recognized Ms. Perez as an "On the Rise" honoree in 2016.
 She was listed as a Georgia Trend "Legal Elite" in the area of Criminal Law.
 In 2011, Ms. Perez was recognized as a "40 Under 40 Rising Leader" by the Atlanta Business Chronicle.

 Ms. Perez is fluent in Spanish.
 Para ver esta biografía en español, presione aquí.